dusanmsk/railduino-udp/README.md

 - UDP - LAN
   - UDP receiving port                           55555
   - UDP outgoing port                            44444
   - IP address                               192.168.150.15x
+  - Loxone virtual outputs address    /dev/udp/255.255.255.255/44444

 Quick start:
 ----------------------

-To start using Railduino with UDP / 485 broadcasts you need to reflash Railduino firmware with this custom one and change your Loxone Config to create new inputs and outputs etc... (you should found example for Loxone in example_loxone folder)
+To start using Railduino with UDP / 485 broadcasts you need to reflash Railduino firmware with this custom one and change your Loxone Config to create new inputs and outputs etc...

 Uploading custom firmware to your Railduino (easy way):

 - download uploader utility "uploader.zip" from the uploader folder and unzip
-- download version of zip file you want to upload to your Railduino and unzip into the same folder as the uploader file
-  - for Ethernet version choose file railduino_udp_485_official/Railduino_1_3_485_UDP.zip
-  - for no Ethernet version choose file railduino_RS485_official/Railduino_1_3_485.zip
+- download Railduino_1_3_485.ino.mega.hex file
 - disassemble railduino din case to get to the usb port (if not accesible from outside)
 - connect railduino to PC with standard A-B usb cable
 - run RAILDUINO HEX UPLOAD.bat file
   - write the com port which the railduino is connected to - e.g. COM18
-  - write file name which you want to upload - e.g. Railduino_1_3_485.ino.mega.hex
+  - write file name which you want to upload - Railduino_1_3_485.ino.mega.hex
   - upload the firmware - after succesfull upload you should see table of stats with the press key to continue...